top of page

 campwonderwander gardengreens.jpg

-a homestead immersion session
+ask about a homestead immersion session

 One of the greatest benefits of an immersion in this homestead farm setting is discovering a new pace and connection to the cycle of a day or even the cycle of the ecology from the donkeys to the chickens to the compost to the garden, to the saplings and mature trees, to the seasons.
 Each season provides a different opportunity to seize so make sure you consider this in your planning.